 - Sharing pseudonymised copies of trial related source documents with the monitor; this may be done electronically where manageable by the site staff;

 - Direct, suitably controlled remote access to trial participants’ electronic medical records;

 - Video review of medical records with clinical site team support, without sending any copy to the monitor and without the monitor recording images during the review.

 - Auditing Changes (Section 12) "on-site audits should, in general, be avoided or postponed.
 Audits should only be conducted if permitted under national, local and/or organisational social distancing restrictions.
 For critical trials, on-site audits as well as remote audits can be considered, after agreement with the investigator and if the audits are assessed as essential, e.g. triggered audits with the purpose of investigating serious deviations from the trial protocol or from the applicable legislation."
 Note that some authorities including Denmark have announced that onsite inspections are resuming in certain circumstances (See Sundhedsstyrelsen).

-MHRA: The UK Medicines and Healthcare Products Regulatory Agency (MHRA) issued guidance on March 19, Managing clinical trials during Coronavirus (COVID-19), in addition to its blog the week prior suggesting alternate methods to visits, monitoring, and other pragmatic approaches to trial disruption.
+MHRA: The UK Medicines and Healthcare Products Regulatory Agency (MHRA) issued initial guidance on March 19,2020 Managing clinical trials during Coronavirus (COVID-19) (with subsequent updates in April and May) on flexible approaches to regulation.
+Additionally, the MHRA updated its blog the week prior suggesting alternate methods to visits, monitoring, and other pragmatic approaches to trial disruption.

 - No need to inform the MHRA of a temporary halt of a clinical trial if related to COVID-19 and no need to inform the MHRA when it starts again